GodSpeeD-17/STM32F103C8T6_BareMetal/BareMetal/Driver/DRIVER_STACK_TOP_DOWN_AUDIT.md

 #### 1. Enforce failure atomicity

-`TIM_SetTimeBaseConfig()` now validates clock availability and stopped-counter state, stages every timebase/CR1/EGR image locally, revalidates the live guard, and only then enters its MMIO-only commit. `TIM_SetCounterConfig()` follows the same boundary for its complete DIR/CMS transition sequence. `TIM_Config()` reuses both staging paths and completes every fallible domain transformation before its first Timer-register write.
+`TIM_SetTimeBaseConfig()` now validates clock availability and stopped-counter state from its cached CR1 image, stages every timebase/CR1/EGR image locally, and only then enters its public MMIO commit. `TIM_SetCounterConfig()` follows the same boundary for its single final CR1 image.
+It rejects a direction change that is read-only in the current center-aligned mode and leaves the explicit mode-transition sequence to the application. `TIM_Config()` reuses both staging paths and completes every fallible domain transformation before its first Timer-register write.
 Retained MMIO trace evidence remains required to close the verification gate.

 Binding rule: